PX4/PX4-Autopilot/nuttx/configs/mirtoo/README.txt

     FT230X RXD  FUNC0 RPB11  U2RX  UART2 RX (Also PGEC2)
     FT230X TXD  FUNC1 RPB10  U2TX  UART2 TX (Also PGED2)

+  However, since the FUNC0/1 pins are shared with the PGEC/D2, they cannot be used for UART2 if you are also debugging with the ICD3.
+In that case, you may need to switch to UART1.

   If CONFIG_PIC32MX_UART1 is enabled, the src/up_boot will configure the UART pins as follows.
 This will support communictions (via an external RS-232 driver) through X3 pins 4 and 5: